lucamotion/kaltsit/README.md

 ## Caveats

 - For TypeScript to correctly infer the names of your commands, the `name` property must be marked `readonly` or `as const`.
 In the future, an ESLint rule will be published to assist you with this since this is not (to my knowledge) enforceable with TypeScript alone.
 Please feel free to open a PR if I'm incorrect.

+## To-do

+- [ ] Documentation...
+- [ ] Kaltsit ESLint rules
+- [ ] Provide a better way to hook into gateway events within and outside of commands
+  - I don't like collectors because they're side effects, but sometimes you may need to collect reactions, messages, etc. and I'm not sure there is a way to collect such things without... a collector.
+- [ ] Context menu commands
+  - Context menu commands should be able to "mirror" regular commands without duplicating code.
+- [ ] OpenTelemetry & improved logging
+- [ ] i18n
+- [x] Got ideas?
+Open an issue!